web3privacy/privacy-corner/README.md

 > 📚 Take a break from hacking for a few minutes and dive into some of the gems in our library.

-A small physical library with various books and magazines related to privacy, cypherpunk and other related topics.
+A small physical library with various books and magazines related to privacy, cypherpunk, Ethereum and similar topics.

 ## Size and placement